Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 But even this definition has at least two problems.
 First, it is not clear enough.
 Second, it includes concepts like reactivity that do not match the level of detail and introduce other topics not closely related to concurrency, making it seem out of place and adding unnecessary complexity.

-Defining concurrency seems not simple.
+Defining concurrency seems not to be easy.
 One reason for this difficulty is the many concepts and approaches related to concurrency, each with different levels of details.
 These can complicate it even further.
 Therefore, it's important to use the right scope and level of abstraction when defining these terms.

 ### A Tale of Two Models: Parallel vs. Asynchronous Programming

-So before I explain how I understand these terms and their connection, I would like to introduce it with a little story:
+Before I share my definition of concurrency, I would like to introduce it with a little story:

 > John, a software developer at a tech startup, was puzzled by the difference between parallel and asynchronous programming.
 Seeking clarity, John approached his tech lead, Dr. Carter, one morning.
 >